aya49/202105_sfu_setup_pythoncpp/writeup.md

 ### Installing and using Python packages

-A **numpy array** is an array data structure that contains a list of values of the same data type; arrays are also nest-able.
-This data structure provided to you in the numpy package.
+A **NumPy array** is an array data structure that contains a list of values of the same data type; arrays are also nestable.
+This data structure is provided to you in the NumPy package.

-To install a new package numpy, in your terminal, use `pip`:
+To install a new package NumPy, in your terminal, use `pip`:
 ```
 $ pip install numpy
 ```

-Now you import and use numpy functions and data structure, including numpy arrays!
-Nested arrays are called nD arrays, most commonly, you would use a 2D array, which is analagous to a matrix.
+Now you import and use NumPy functions and data structure, including NumPy arrays!
+Nested arrays are called nD arrays, most commonly, you would use a 2D array, which is analogous to a matrix.
 The indexing of a 2D  array is as intuitive as indexing in a matrix.

 ```Python
 import numpy as np